-Paul Pladson taught his last accounting class this semester.
+Paul Pladson taught his last accounting class in the Spring 2014 semester.
 For Academic Year 2014-2015, he will be on sabbatical.
-To pay tribute to his contribution to their accounting education, three senior accounting majors, Adam Kunkel, Kevin Jirik and Forrest Anderson, prepared a Paul Pladson Tax Class Skit.
+To pay tribute to his contribution to their accounting education, three 2014 accounting majors, Adam Kunkel, Kevin Jirik and Forrest Anderson, prepared a Paul Pladson Tax Class Skit.
 As Adam put it, "there are probably hundreds of students over the years who have wanted to do a Paul Pladson impression.
 I'm just happy I got a chance; it was a lot of fun.

 On the topic of moving expense expenses, Adam, the pretend Paul, said: